elm-land/elm-land/docs/news/hello-world.md

 Fast-forward to 2022, and so much of the JavaScript landscape has evolved.
 Projects like [TypeScript](https://typescriptlang.org) have taken off, and many folks have leaned into the tradeoff of writing extra code in exchange for better refactoring experiences.

 In terms of JS frameworks, React and Vue.js are still overwhelmingly popular– and for __great__ reason!
-The ecosystem of tooling around each framework has also evolved to keep pace with developer's needs.
+The ecosystem of tooling around each framework has also evolved to keep pace with developers' needs.
 Each of these communities have access to great libraries, guides, dev servers, and application frameworks.

 For example, the Vue.js community has an application framework called [Nuxt.js](https://nuxtjs.org).
 Nuxt makes it easy for beginners to get up-and-running with only a few terminal commands.
 Each new concept in the framework comes with comprehensive guides on how to design components, work with APIs, and handle common frontend challenges like user authentication.

 As a newcomer to a JS community, trying to choose a framework can be intimidating.
-Projects like Nuxt.js do an excellent job of convincing folks they can get build awesome stuff!
+Projects like Nuxt.js do an excellent job of convincing folks they can build awesome stuff!

 Luckily for Elm Land, the success of the JavaScript ecosystem means that the _Elm Land_ project has a lot sources of inspiration to draw from.
 What concepts are easy to learn?
 What are common challenges these projects help address?